MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-information-about-all-distribution-lists-of-which-the-current-user-is-a-member.md

 ﻿---
-title: 'How to: Get Information About All Distribution Lists of Which the Current User is a Member'
+title: 'Get Information About All Distribution Lists of Which the Current User is a Member'
-TOCTitle: 'How to: Get Information About All Distribution Lists of Which the Current User is a Member' ms:assetid: c5be6aa8-8d85-463e-a377-2a4d57e2106b ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184638(v=office.15) ms:contentKeyID: 55119836
+TOCTitle: 'Get Information About All Distribution Lists of Which the Current User is a Member' ms:assetid: c5be6aa8-8d85-463e-a377-2a4d57e2106b ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184638(v=office.15) ms:contentKeyID: 55119836